Meet Love Island 2020 contestant Mike Boateng - former footballer linked to a TV star

 He's the brother of a former Apprentice candidate with friends in the Premier League

-Twelve more potential partners are jetting out to a luxury villa in the hopes of finding love on Winter Love Island 2020.
+It’s finally back!
+Love Island has retuned to our screens for 2020 with its brand new winter edition.

-This year, that includes Mike Boateng, a 24-year-old police officer working in Greater Manchester and looking for a serious relationship.
+Now, 12 new singletons are heading down to a new villa in South Africa in an attempt to find love – one of which being policeman Mike Boateng.

-Reality fans may remember Mike’s brother, Samuel Boateng, as one of Lord Sugar’s candidates on 2016’s series of The Apprentice.
+Reality fans may remember Mike’s brother, Samuel Boateng, as one of Lord Sugar’s candidates on 2016’s series of The Apprentice – who has reportedly taught Mike exactly how to act on TV.

 Prior to joining the police force, Mike had a career in football and at one point played for Sheffield United alongside current Everton forward Dominic Calvert-Lewin.